robshan5/firefox/README.md

 # firefox
-files to put into the chrome directory inside .mozilla hides tabs and styles toolbar
+files to put into the chrome directory inside .mozilla\n hides tabs and styles toolbar